Scattergories

 Scattergories is a creative-thinking category-based party game originally published by Milton Bradley in 1988.
-The objective of the 2-to-6-player game is to score points by uniquely naming objects, people, actions, and so forth within a set of categories, given an initial letter, within a time limit.
+The objective of the 2-to-6-player game is to score points by uniquely naming objects, people, actions, and so forth—all within a set of categories, given an initial letter, within a time limit.
 The game is based on a traditional game called Categories.